Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates: Results

 The behavior described above can be quantified in terms of the composite spin variable:

 which changes sign under a rotation by $\pi/2$.
-Note that the square of this term, which appears in Eq.(\ref{eq:HtJK}), is invariant under this transformation, and therefore is fully consistent with the four-fold symmetry of the CuO$_{2}$-plane.
+Note that the square of this term, which appears in Eq.(\ref{eq:HtJK}), is invariant under this transformation, and therefore is fully consistent with the four-fold symmetry of the Emery model.
 While $\left\langle \varphi_{i}\right\rangle =0$ for realistic values of $K$ (and in the absence of external strain), the static nematic susceptibility

-is a natural measure for the increased relevance of local stripe magnetic configurations.
+is a measure for the increased relevance of local stripe magnetic configurations.
 Here, $\mathcal{T}_{\tau}$ denotes imaginary time ordering.

-In Fig.~\ref{fig:2}(b-c), we show classical Monte Carlo results for $\chi_{{\rm nem}}$ for a collection of classical Heisenberg spins that interact according to the $H_{J-K}$ model with an additional small second-neighbor exchange $J_{2}=-0.1J$ to obtain consistency with the known spin-wave spectrum.
-One clearly sees that the biquadratic term $K$ enhances the nematic response in the $B_{1g}$ ($x^{2}-y^{2}$) channel, corresponding to an inequivalence between the $x$ and $y$ axes.
-Most importantly, the nematic susceptibility $\chi_{{\rm nem}}\left(T\right)$ is non-monotonic, peaking at a temperature governed by the effective exchange interaction of the Cu-spins, $T_{{\rm nem}}\sim J$, which is independent on $K$.
+We present a quantitative demonstration that the biquadratic exchange $K$ yields an enhanced nematic susceptibility in the $B_{1g}$ ($x^{2}-y^{2}$) symmetry channel in Fig.~\ref{fig:2}(b-c).
+It contains Monte Carlo results for $\chi_{{\rm nem}}$ for a collection of classical Heisenberg spins that interact according to the $H_{J-K}$ model.
+For consistency with the known spin-wave spectrum, we have included an additional small second-neighbor exchange $J_{2}=-0.1J$ in the simulation.
+One clearly sees that the biquadratic term $K$ enhances the nematic response in the $B_{1g}$ channel, corresponding to an inequivalence between the $x$ and $y$ axes.
+In the limit of classical spins, the nematic susceptibility $\chi_{{\rm nem}}\left(T\right)$ is non-monotonic, peaking at a temperature governed by the effective exchange interaction of the spins, $T_{{\rm nem}}\sim J$, which is independent on $K$.

-The Monte Carlo results also display that $\chi_{{\rm nem}}\left(T\rightarrow0\right)\rightarrow0$, which is a consequence of the classical nature of the spins in the simulations.
-As shown in Fig.~\ref{fig:3}, quantum fluctuations crucially modify this behavior and lead to $\chi_{{\rm nem}}\left(T\rightarrow0\right)>0$.
-We include the effect of quantum fluctuations by analytically deriving the nematic response within the limit of a large number of (quantum) spin components $N$.
-The large-$N$ analysis uses a soft-spin version of the spin degrees of freedom in Eq.~(\ref{eq:HtJK}).
+The Monte Carlo results also display that $\chi_{{\rm nem}}\left(T\rightarrow0\right)\rightarrow0$, which is a consequence of the classical nature of the spins in the simulations and a resulting absence of (thermal) fluctuations in the zero temperature limit.
+Quantum fluctuations crucially modify this behavior and lead to $\chi_{{\rm nem}}\left(T\rightarrow0\right)>0$.
+This is demonstrated in Fig.~\ref{fig:3}, where we present results of an analytical calculation of the nematic response $\chi_{\text{nem}}$ that includes the effect of quantum fluctuations within a soft-spin field-theoretical version of the spin degrees of freedom in Eq.~(\ref{eq:HtJK}).
 After decoupling the biquadratic exchange term $K$ in the nematic channel and taking the long wavelength limit, which is appropriate to study the low-energy excitations, we obtain the effective action: